eth-easl/dandelion_sosp_ae/container.md

 To follow these steps, you need a container runtime like docker.

-Start a container and bind-mount your GitHub and CloudLab key, to have access to your keys:
+Start a container and bind-mount the directory with you GitHub (deploy) key and CloudLab key (see the note in [README.md](README.md) on how to set up a key):

 ```
 docker run -it --rm --mount type=bind,src=<path to key directory on host>,dst=/root/keys,ro ubuntu:22.04 bash